sabatinim/video-store-kata/java/README.md

 The idea of this kata is taken for the video store example from the book "Refactoring" of Martin Fowler

 In the video store there are 3 types of movies tha can be sold:
 - regular movies
 - new release movies
 - children movies

+#####  Business logic for each movies
-The base cost for a regular movie is 2 Eur
+- The base cost for a regular movie is 2 Eur
 After the 2 day of rental an additional cost of 1.5 per day is applied.
 ( So the additional cost is applied from the 3rd day )

-The new release movie has a cost of 3 Eur per day rented
+- The new release movie has a cost of 3 Eur per day rented

-The base cost for a children movie is 1.5 Eur
+- The base cost for a children movie is 1.5 Eur
 After the 3 day of rental an additional cost of 1.5 per day is applied.
 ( So the additional cost is applied from the 4th day )

-We want to print a statement for the videos purchased by a customer
+#### The customer want to print a statement for the videos purchased by a customer

 Example:
 If the customer <i>Fred</i> purchase